NeaByteLab/LLM-Toolkit/README.md

 ## 🎯 Purpose & Features

-Tool calling toolkit for LLM applications.
-Handles multiple tool calls, manages sessions, and executes tools.
+A simple toolkit for integrating LLM applications with tool execution capabilities.
+Provides basic functionality for handling tool calls, managing chat sessions, and executing operations.

-- **Tool Schemas**: Schemas for various operations
+- **Tool Schemas**: Basic schemas for common operations
-- **Validation System**: Parameter validation and error handling
+- **Validation System**: Simple parameter validation and error handling
-- **Tool Execution**: Framework for executing tools with error handling
+- **Tool Execution**: Basic framework for executing tools with error handling
-- **Session Management**: Chat session management with message history
+- **Session Management**: Simple chat session management with message history
-- **Real-time Events**: Event-driven architecture for live updates
+- **Real-time Events**: Basic event-driven architecture for live updates
 - **Type Safety**: TypeScript support with type definitions
-- **Multi-Provider**: Works with multiple LLM providers
+- **Multi-Provider**: Basic support for multiple LLM providers

 > [!NOTE]
 > This toolkit shows how to handle multiple tool calls, manage sessions, and structure tool execution.
-The code is straightforward - you can see how the Orchestrator loops through tool calls, how ChatManager keeps track of messages, and how ToolExecutor runs the actual tools.
+The code is straightforward - you can see how the `Orchestrator` loops through tool calls, how `ChatManager` keeps track of messages, and how `ToolExecutor` runs the actual tools.

 ## 🏗️ Architecture